bjornwallner/ML_medbioinfo/README.md

 Upload a pdf of your report as answer to the [Project assignment in canvas](https://canvas.instructure.com/courses/1308611/assignments/8749314)

-### 6. PREP: Project
+### 5. PREP: Project
 * Think about use cases of ML in your problem domain.

-After finishing the preparatory exercise you should post at least three questions and/or discussion points as answers to this [pre-course assignments in canvas](https://canvas.instructure.com/courses/1308611/assignments/) before June 8, 23:59:00
+After finishing the preparatory exercise you should post at least three questions and/or discussion points as answers to this [pre-course assignments in canvas](https://canvas.instructure.com/courses/1308611/assignments/) before May 19, 23:59:00